Monomial stability of Frobenius images: Applications to Garsia-Haiman modules

+In this subsection, we will show that the $GH_{\mu^{(\bullet)}}$ are uniformally representation stable directly by looking at their Frobenius images.
+Since these modules are torsion-free, it suffices to show that they form a URMS sequence by Corollary \ref{URMS->URS}.
+We have the following Proposition of Haiman, which motivates the original interest in Garsia-Haiman modules as models of the more well-known modified Macdonald polynomials.

-\begin{prop}[\cite{haimanMD}] As an ungraded module, $MD_\nu$, is isomorphic to the regular representation of $S_{|\nu|}$.
-Letting $q$ track the $y$-weight and $t$ track the $x$-weight, we have that the bigraded Frobenius image of the Macdonald module is
+\begin{prop}[\cite{haimanMD}] As an ungraded module, $GH_\nu$, is isomorphic to the regular representation of $S_{|\nu|}$.
+Letting $q$ track the $y$-weight and $t$ track the $x$-weight, we have that the bi-graded Frobenius image of the Garsia-Haiman module is